Subodh2044/Final_Project/README.md

 ## Technology we used
-The detail technology we used is in below link
+The detail technology we used is in the link
 ![technology.md](technology.md)

 ## Data source: US Airline passenger satisfaction survey